Narender-Erra/Narender-Erra/README.md

 - ✍️ i am currently pursuing Frontend-Development course through @ SCC
-- 🌱 I’m also learning a full-stack software development @ Knowledgehut
+- 🌱 I’m also learning full-stack software development @ Knowledgehut
 -  📖 ask me about...anything
 -  🎗️ fun-fact: I have a Doctorate in Sports-Biomechanics!
 - 📫 How to reach me @ narendererra@gmail.com